Introduction to US Law and Introduction to US Legal Practice

-All LLM students who received their first degree in law outside the United States must take Introduction to US Law and US Legal Research, Writing and Analysis I, unless they receive a waiver.
-Please note that credits earned in Introduction to US Law and US Legal Research, Writing and Analysis I do not count towards the 24 credits needed in fall and spring to earn the LLM degree.
-Both classes will be held from Monday, August 12, 2013 through Friday, August 23, 2013.
-Enrolling students attend a pre-orientation event on Sunday August 11, 2013.
+All LLM students who received their first degree in law outside the United States must take the summer classes Introduction to US Law and Introduction to US Legal Practice, unless a waiver is granted.
+Please note that credits earned for these summer classes do not count toward the 24 credits needed in fall and spring to earn the LLM degree.
+Both classes will be held from Monday, August 11, 2014 through Friday, August 22, 2014 with a mandatory check-in reception on Sunday August 10, 2014.
 You should plan to be able to attend classes from 9:00 a.m. through 3:00 p.m.

 There will be two examinations for these classes.
 On Friday August 15, students will sit for a multiple-choice exam on important features of the American legal system; on Friday August 22 there is an essay exam on the line of cases covered during the second week of Intro.
 Students have found studying for and writing exams during Intro. to be important preparation for the fall semester.

 Students who need the LLM degree to qualify to take the New York Bar use credits earned in Introduction to US Law and in Introduction to US Legal Practice toward fulfilling NY Bar eligibility requirements.